wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_call_invocations.md

 **Continuations on Completed Calls**

-A call with progressive invocations is considered completed by the *Dealer* when the latter receives a correlated YIELD or ERROR message from the *Callee*, or when the *Callee* leaves the realm.
+A call with progressive invocations is considered completed by the *Dealer* when the latter receives a correlated final YIELD or ERROR message from the *Callee*, or when the *Callee* leaves the realm.

-Due to network delays, a *Caller* may be unaware that the call is completed by time it sends a progressive CALL continuation.
+Due to network delays, the *Caller* may be unaware that the call is completed by time it sends another progressive CALL continuation.

 When a *Dealer* receives a CALL under the following conditions: